BitcoinDesign/Guide/guide/payments/introduction.md

 To meet the demands of our modern economy — movement of money needs to be borderless, secure, fast, and cheap.

-The Lightning Network is part of the bitcoin ecosystem that will power this economy.
+The Lightning Network is part of the Bitcoin ecosystem that will power this economy.
 It allows for near-instant payments at much lower fees.
-This is possible because extends bitcoin in a way that does not record each payment on-chain.
+This is possible because extends Bitcoin in a way that does not record each payment on-chain.

 #### A Network of Payment Channels and Settlement